zipurman/oVIRT_Simple_Backup/README.md

 #### Install Script

-This script is recommended to be used to setup the oVirt BackupEngine VM.
+This script is recommended to be used to setup the oVirt oVirtSimpleBackupVM.

 [Debian Instructions](https://github.com/zipurman/oVIRT_Simple_Backup/tree/master/server/installer)